MMolBus/photomoss/vignettes/vignette_ImageJ_preprocessing/ImageJ_alignment_and_histogram_matching.md

 homogenize color histograms.
 You could download ImageJ in
 <https://imagej.nih.gov/ij/download.html> We use ImageJ because it is
-open-source, very accessible and familiar in biological sciences, fitting with our main goal of develop an accessible protocol.
+open-source, very accessible and familiar in biological sciences, fitting with our main goal to develop an accessible protocol.

 ## Alignment: